dolphindb/Tutorials_EN/database.md

 select count(x) from pt
 ```

 The example above defines a database db with 204 partitions.
 Each of these partitions is a month between January 2000 and December 2016.
-In the database db, table t is saved as a partitioned table pt with the partitioning column of month.
+In database db, table t is saved as a partitioned table pt with the partitioning column of month.

 ![](images/database/value.png)

-#### 3.4 LIST Domain
+#### 3.5 LIST Domain

 In a list domain, each element of a vector represents a partition.
 The different between a list domain and a value domain is that all the elements in a value domain partition scheme are scalars, whereas each element in a list domain partition scheme may be a vector.